-- 1. Faculty will continue to be trained in developing SLOs and assessments (IIIA.1.c). - d.
+- 1. Faculty will continue to be trained in developing SLOs in spring 2008. - 2.
+District will continue to work with Federation to include SLOs in evaluation.

+1.d.
 The institution upholds a written code of professional ethics for all of its personnel.

 In its strategic plan for 2004-2007, the college identified a vision statement and statement of values to support the mission statement.
-As part of the vision statement, it states: "We, the employees, will work together to create an environment that emphasizes people, respect, integrity, diversity and excellence."
-The college's five core values reflect the ethics of our institution.
+As part of the vision statement, it states "We, the employees, will work together to create an environment that emphasizes people, respect, integrity, diversity and excellence."
+The college's five core values, reflect the ethics of our institution.

 People - We strive to balance the needs of our students, employees and community.
 Respect - We work in a spirit of cooperation and collaboration.
 Integrity -We act ethically and honestly toward our students, colleagues and community.
 Diversity -We recognize and appreciate our similarities and differences.
 Excellence -We aspire to deliver quality and excellence in all we do.